International students - A guide to The National Health Service (NHS)

 The National Health Service (NHS) might seem very complicated if you have not used the system before.
 The NHS is a public funded system which provides health care for residents in the United Kingdom (UK).

-1. Who is entitled to free health care treatment from the NHS?
+1. New Surcharge for health care treatment from the NHS

 * If you are a student from another country in the European Union, here for less than 6 months, you will require a European Health Insurance Card (EHIC) which must be obtained from your home country.